Sincan2/Monitoring/terranet/README.rst

 Version 3.5.2

-TerraNet Monitoring is a script that checks whether your websites and servers are up and running.
+PHP TERRANET MONITORING is a script that checks whether your websites and servers are up and running.
 It comes with a web based user interface where you can manage your services and websites, and you can manage users for each server with a mobile number and email address.